Dominican White Rice (Arroz Blanco)

 • ¼ cup vegetable oil

-• 2 tbsp onion powder (or 1 small yellow onion)
+• 2 tablespoon onion powder (or 1 small yellow onion)

-• 1 tsp garlic powder (or 2 cloves of garlic)
+• 1 teaspoon garlic powder (or 2 cloves of garlic)

 • 2 cups long grain white rice